COVID-19 (Coronavirus) Updates

 Try to socialize outdoors where there is more airflow and less chance to spread germs

 Wash your hands with soap and water.
 Young children may enjoy singing one of their favorite songs to help achieve the recommended 20 second pace.
 If you're a fan of University of Michigan Athletics, try following along with these handwashing instructions set to the U-M fight song!

 Avoid touching your eyes, nose or mouth with unwashed hands.

 Cover your mouth and nose with a tissue or use your elbow when coughing or sneezing.

 Disinfect "high-touch" areas in your household frequently, including sinks, counters, appliance handles, doorknobs, and bathroom areas.

 Stay home if you are sick and contact your healthcare provider right away if you are experiencing coughing, fever, or shortness of breath.

 Please refer to the links below for the most current information on taking precautions, symptoms, and situation updates:

-JDRF recorded this conversation with Dr. Mary Pat Gallagher, director of pediatric diabetes at the Pediatric Diabetes Center at Hassenfeld Children’s Hospital at NYU Langone concerning T1D and coronavirus.
+JDRF recorded this conversation with Dr. Mary Pat Gallagher, Director of the Pediatric Diabetes Center at Hassenfeld Children’s Hospital at NYU Langone concerning T1D and coronavirus.